CogComp/cogcomp-nlp/README.md

-To include one of the modules in your Maven project, add the following snippet with the `#modulename#` and `#version` entries replaced with the relevant module name and the version listed in this project's pom.xml file:
+To include one of the modules in your Maven project, add the following snippet with the `#modulename#` and `#version` entries replaced with the relevant module name and the version listed in this project's pom.xml file.
+Note that you also add to need the `<repository` element for the CogComp maven repository in the `<repositories>` element.

  ```
      <dependencies>